Can a private jet land at a big airport?

 5) Aircraft parking

 Surprisingly, larger airports are often not set up as efficiently to handle private jets as smaller airfields.
 So if the aircraft is staying overnight, you might be parked in the middle of a cargo area or longer term parking – miles away from the private jet FBO.
 For the crew, this makes it more difficult to meet and greet passengers when they arrive and to escort them quickly to their onward vehicle.

 6) Customs & immigration

 Smaller airports often won’t have the same customs (for passport entry checks) as larger airports – the checks are still made, but they are more unobtrusive and designed around the customer.
 Larger airports can’t really operate like this, so their inflexible procedures can result in delays on the ground.

 Most private jet customers value the time saved on the ground.
 So it can be frustrating to eat into that time-saving, by sitting in a long traffic jam in the car, leading in or out of the airport.

 Traffic build up on the major motorways and roads around bigger airports is much more of an issue that at smaller airports, which are much better for a fast getaway after your flight.

 Conclusion?
-Smaller airports are much better for private jet customers
+Smaller airports are better for private jet customers

-While there are some exceptions, At PrivateFly, we usually recommend our customers use smaller airports over larger international airports.
+While there are some exceptions, At PrivateFly, we usually recommend our customers use smaller airports over larger international airports if there’s a choice.
 Private jet travel is so much about customer service and speed.
 And major international airports just can’t match smaller ones in these areas.